Frequently Asked Questions

 International students must pay for the priority mailing of their I-20 (usually around $30, but more if expediting is needed), which can be paid via credit card.

 There will be an additional cost for those wanting to participate in one of our optional spring break trips.
-The spring break trips run from $300 to $2,000 depending on the nature and destination of the trip.
+The trips range from $300 to $2,000, depending on the nature and destination.
 We will announce the specific trips toward the end of the fall semester.

 Can a student apply for just one semester?